-When approving the 2022 Plan, the Board considered our overhang and the burn rate with respect to the equity awards granted.
+When approving the Amended and Restated 2022 Plan, the Board considered our overhang and the burn rate with respect to the equity awards granted.
 Overhang is equal to the total number of equity awards outstanding (which includes total shares underlying outstanding stock options and restricted stock unit awards) plus the total number of shares available for grant under our equity plan, divided by the sum of the total common shares issued and outstanding, the number of equity awards outstanding and the total number of shares available for grant under our equity plan.
-Based on the number of equity awards outstanding as of March 31, 2022 under our existing Amended and Restated 2012 Omnibus Equity Incentive Plan, our overhang would be 32% after taking into account the expiration of the Amended and Restated 2012 Omnibus Equity Incentive Plan in May of 2022 and the additional shares authorized for issuance under the 2022 Plan.
+Based on the number of equity awards outstanding as of April 8, 2024 under our existing 2022 Plan, our overhang would be 14% after taking into account the additional shares authorized for issuance under the Amended and Restated 2022 Plan.